ericmikkelsen/ericmikkelsen.github.io/resume.md

  - heading: Sprout Social
    position: Web Engineer
    date: January 2017 - Present
    body: Sprout Social’s marketing site is my main concern.
-I do regular marketng site stuff (Wordpress dev, content updates, page speed monitoring, etc), but I spend much of my time focusing on accessibility and performance.
-It was our (awesome) team's initiative to get the site to 508 compliance and almost to WCAG AA.
-While at Sprout Social I also spent time working in node, dabbling in react, and contributing some to build systems.
+I do regular marketing site stuff (Wordpress dev, content updates, page speed monitoring, etc.), but I spend much of my time focusing on accessibility and performance.
+It was the marketing development team's initiative to get the site to 508 compliance and almost to WCAG AA.
+While At Sprout Social I also spend time working in Node, dabbling in React, and contributing some to build systems.
  - heading: Mightybytes
    position: Web Developer
    date: June 2015 - November 2016
-   body: At Mightybytes I do much of what I did at the Tribune, working with wordpress etc. But here I was taught and use a variety of new and standard best practices such as tooling with Gulp, version control with Git, LESS preprocessors, Templating through Twig.
+   body: At Mightybytes, built websites in Wordpress, HTML, CSS, Javascript, PHP.
+I was learned best practices such as tooling with Gulp, version control with Git, LESS preprocessors, and templating through Twig.
  - heading: Tribune Online Content
    position: Web Developer
    date: August 2014 - June 2015
-   body: At 435, I worked with a designer and account manager to build websites in wordpress, HTML, CSS, Javascript, PHP, and SVG.
-I specialized in making sites as performant as possible, optimizing for the critical rendering path, and making sure that css animations and transitions are super smooth.
+   body: At Tronc (when I worked there, it was called 435 Digital), I worked with a designer and account manager to build websites in Wordpress, HTML, CSS, Javascript, PHP, and SVG.
+I specialized in making sites as performant as possible, optimizing for the critical rendering path, and making sure that css animations and transitions were super smooth.
  - heading: Starbucks
    position: Assistant Manager, Shift Supervisor, Barista
    date: 2002 - 2014